-- Work with EMS, Temple, Effigy, Art and Conclave teams to develop burn plans for effigy, temple and art burns.
+- Work with the Safety Department, Temple, Effigy, Art and Conclave teams to develop burn plans for effigy, temple and art burns.

 - Meeting with local fire departments prior to and on-site to review fire safety plan.

-- Conduct any needed fire safety training needed for EMS volunteers.
+- Conduct any needed fire safety training needed for volunteers.

-- Attend pre-event workshop for EMS SOP and help post burn to make SOP changes.
+- Attend pre-event workshop for Safety Department Standard Operating Procedures (SOP) and help post burn to make SOP changes.